DSPG-2022/DSPG/Contributors/Harun_Celik/Week_two.md

 - [ ] Finish DataCamp tutorials around tidycensus fundamentals in R
 - [ ] Finish DataCamp tutorials around Web data manipulation and API operations in R
 - [ ] Find and complete tutorials on data handling and pipelining with Tableau
-- [ ] Conduct preliminary research on project data/literature review for DHR and AgMRC projects
+- [x] Conduct preliminary research on project data/literature review for DHR and AgMRC projects
+- [ ] Compile a report of the preliminary research conducted for DHR
+- [ ] Compile a report of the preliminary research conducted for DHR

 ## What I've learned